 - Try to keep spaces between food items in your fridge to give the illusion of more space.
-I know this is difficult, especially when you have a family to feed.
-Instead of shoving your left-overs in the fridge in a pan, put them into a smaller, more attractive storage containers.
+I know this seems silly, but it never fails to impress home buyers.
+Instead of shoving your left-overs in the fridge in a pan, put them into smaller, more attractive storage containers.

-- As with the inside of your cabinets, "face" your products so that the labels face the front.
+- As with the inside of your cabinets, "face" your products to the front so that the labels face forward.
 They will look neat and well organized.